AZhuk30/complaint-copilot2/README.md

 - Ingests 10,000 real consumer complaints daily from the CFPB public API
 - Embeds narratives using `sentence-transformers` for semantic search
-- Answers natural-language questions over the complaint corpus via RAG (Claude API)
+- Answers natural-language questions over the complaint corpus via RAG
 - Surfaces top products, issues, and companies in an interactive dashboard

 ---